thefrontside/playhouse/plugins/incremental-ingestion-backend/README.md

 2. Stable pressure - each period between bursts provides an opportunity for the processing pipeline to settle without overwhelming the pipeline with a large number of unprocessed entities.
 3. Built-in retry/backoff - Failed bursts are automatically retried with a built-in backoff interval providing an opportunity for the data source to reset its rate limits before retrying the burst.
 4. Prevents orphan entities - Deleted entities are removed as with `full` mutation with a low memory footprint.

+## Installation

+1. Install `@frontside/backstage-plugin-incremental-ingestion-backend` in `packages/backend` with `yarn add @frontside/backstage-plugin-incremental-ingestion-backend`
+2. Replace `CatalogBuilder` import from `@backstage/plugin-catalog-backend` with `IncrementalCatalogBuilder` from `@frontside/backstage-plugin-incremental-ingestion-backend`

 ## Compatible data sources